OrchardCMS/OrchardCore/src/docs/guides/gulp-pipeline/README.md

 ## Excluding output files from source control

 When developing an extension intended for redistribution and used by third parties, it is recommended that generated output files be added to `.csproj` files of the containing extension and included in source control.
-All the built-in projects in the Orchard code base employ this methods.
+All the built-in projects in the Orchard Core code base employ this methods.
 This is so that consumers can use your extension without having to install Node.js and execute the Gulp tasks in the client-side asset pipeline to generate the needed output asset files first.

 However, when developing an extension for internal use you may also consider the alternative approach of leaving generated output files out of both `.csproj` files and source control and rely on them being rebuilt by the client-side asset pipeline whenever needed.
 This is similar to how you often assume that the NuGet package manager will be used to restore NuGet package references before a project is built.